libremfg/rhize-docs/content/deploy/restore/binary.md

       --data-urlencode "client_secret=<BASS_CLIENT_SECRET>" | jq .access_token
     ```

-1. Using the token from the previous step, send a POST to `<alpha pod>:8080/admin` to start the restore from the s3 bucket to the alpha node.
+1. Using the token from the previous step, send a POST to `<alpha pod>:8080/admin` to  restore from the S3 bucket to the alpha node.
    For example, with `curl`:

     ```bash